-- c.
+- A student on Academic Warning must maintain a GPA of at least 2.0 for each full session in which the student is enrolled. - c.
 A minimum of ★9 does not have to be completed for a performance review to be conducted when a student is on Academic Warning.
 A review will be done after each term on any work done.
-A minimum GPA of 2.0 must be maintained on all work. - d.
+A minimum GPA of 2.0 must be maintained on all work.

+- d.
 Registration in the Introductory or Advanced Professional Term will not be permitted while on Academic Warning.
-If special circumstances warrant, permission must be obtained from the Director of Student Support. - e.
-Students must maintain continuous registration during each Fall/Winter they are on Academic Warning by registering in at least ★3 during the September-April period.
-Students who do not maintain continuous registration will be required to compete for readmission. - Students are not normally permitted to take courses at another institution while on Academic Warning. - g.
-Students are not normally permitted to Stop Out [see §73.2.1(3)] while on Academic Warning.
+If special circumstances warrant, permission must be obtained from the Director of Student - Students must maintain continuous registration during each Fall/Winter they are on Academic Warning by registering in at least ★3 during the September-April period.
+Students who do not maintain continuous registration will be required to compete for readmission. - Students are not normally permitted to take courses at another institution while on Academic Warning. - Students are not normally permitted to Stop Out [see §73.2.1(3)] while on Academic Warning.